Having an exhibition at

-Photographic Gallery Hippolyte is located in the centre of Helsinki, right beside Diana park.
+Photographic Gallery Hippolyte is located in the Design District, Helsinki, opposite Diana Park.
 Hippolyte has two exhibition spaces, the larger one being the Photographic Gallery Hippolyte and the smaller one Hippolyte Studio.
 The gallery is maintained by the Association of Photographic Artists.

-• Exhibitions are selected through an open call process with peer review.
+- Exhibitions are selected through an open call and peer reviewed process.

-• The call for submissions occurs twice a year, in April and October.
+- The call for submissions is open twice a year, in April and October.

-• We receive an average of about 200 applications annually.
+- We receive an average of 200 applications annually.

-• Exhibition slots are applied for approximately 1,5 years in advance.
-This means that in the spring, applications are submitted for exhibition slots in the fall one and a half years ahead, and in the fall, for exhibition times in the spring one and a half years ahead.
+- Exhibition slots are applied for approximately 1,5 years in advance.
+This means that in the spring, applications are submitted for exhibition slots in the autumn one and a half years ahead, and in the autumn, for exhibition times in the spring one and a half years ahead.

-• All professional practitioners, artists, artist groups, and curators can apply with a ready-made exhibition concept.
+- All professional practitioners, artists, artist groups, and curators can apply with an exhibition concept.

-• Photography plays an important role in the exhibition program, so proposals are expected to have a connection to photographic art or the extended field of photography more than just superficially.
+- Photography plays an important role in the exhibition programme, so proposals are expected to have a connection to photographic art or the extended field of photography more than just superficially.

-• An applicant may be granted a new exhibition slot at Hippolyte Photogallery when 5 years have passed between the previous exhibition and the applied-for exhibition slot.
+- An applicant may be granted a new exhibition slot at Hippolyte when 5 years have passed between the previous exhibition and the applied-for exhibition slot.

-• We encourage to submit applications for exhibitions, whether you are at the beginning of your career or have been an experienced artist for a longer period.
+- We encourage everyone to submit applications for exhibitions, whether you are at the beginning of your career or have been an experienced artist for a longer period.
 We welcome a diverse range of applicants.

-Next Open Call is 2nd to 30th of April for exhibition times for Autumn 2025.
+Next Open Call is in April 2025 for exhibition times in Autumn 2026.

 Exhibition spaces

 Photographic Gallery Hippolyte is divided into two exhibition spaces: the bigger gallery space, Photographic Gallery Hippolyte (c.
 72 m2), and the smaller Hippolyte Studio (c.
 13 m2).
-The larger gallery is about six and a half metres wide, ten metres long and six metres high (6,5m x 10m x 6m).
-The approximately 3×4 meters square Studio is c.
+The larger gallery is about 6,5 metres wide, 10 metres long and 6 metres high (6,5m x 10m x 6m).
+The approximately 3×4 metres square Studio is c.
 2.8 m high.
 Neither space has windows.

 Both spaces are equipped with gallery-grade spotlights, and in the larger space, there are also fluorescent tube lights on the ceiling and along the upper and lower parts of the walls.
-The gallery does not have AV equipment or media players.
+Neither space has AV equipment nor media players.
 The exhibitor is responsible for providing any necessary equipment themselves.

 There is an open connection from the large exhibition space to the office of the association’s staff located on the mezzanine.
-Sounds and light travel between the Studio, Gallery, and office.
-The gallery space cannot be completely darkened.
+Sound and light travel between the large gallery, small gallery and office space.
+The large gallery space cannot be completely darkened.
 Also note that any sounds from the artworks displayed in the Studio should be directed to headphones.
 If necessary, a curtain can be installed at the entrance to the Studio.

 Below, you’ll find pictures of both spaces, floor plans, and 3D images.